Meridian

 Server registration

-The router discovers available tools at startup and re-discovers on a configurable interval.
-Hot-reloading means deploying a new tool server makes it available to Slack users within seconds.
+New tools register by pointing Meridian at their MCP endpoint with a name, endpoint URL, and list of exposed tool names.
+The router discovers available tools at startup and re-discovers on a configurable interval — hot-reloading means a new tool server is available to Slack users within seconds of deployment.

 Technical decisions

-- MCP over custom RPC — MCP is an open standard with a growing ecosystem.
+• MCP over custom RPC — MCP is an open standard with a growing ecosystem.
 Using it means any MCP-compatible server can plug into Meridian without adapter code.
 The protocol handles tool discovery, parameter schemas, and streaming natively.

-- Claude tool-use for routing — intent classification via tool-use definitions is more robust than keyword matching or fine-tuned classifiers.
+• Claude tool-use for routing — intent classification via tool-use definitions is more robust than keyword matching or fine-tuned classifiers.
 Adding a new tool to the routing layer is just adding a tool definition to the prompt — no retraining.

-- Slack Bolt over webhooks — Bolt handles socket mode, retry logic, and rate limiting out of the box.
+• Slack Bolt over webhooks — Bolt handles socket mode, retry logic, and rate limiting out of the box.
 The alternative was managing webhook verification, challenge responses, and retry deduplication manually.

 Stack